expo/fyi/missing-privacy-policy.md

 # Missing Privacy Policy

-#### 🤔 What Happened
+## 🤔 What Happened

-If you're submitting your Android app to Google Play Store using `expo upload:android`, `eas submit -p android`, or the Google Play console, you may encounter an error saying you need to have a privacy policy set for your app.
+If you're submitting your Android app to Google Play Store using `eas submit -p android` or the Google Play console, you may encounter an error saying you need to have a privacy policy set for your app.
 It would look something like this on the Google Play Console:

 [<img src="./assets/missing-privacy-policy/01-privacy-policy-error.png" width="800" />](./assets/missing-privacy-policy/01-privacy-policy-error.png)

-#### 💡 Solution
+## 💡 Solution

-#### Set Privacy Policy in Google Play Console ...
+### Set Privacy Policy in Google Play Console ...

 This page will guide you through setting a privacy policy in Google Play Console.